Popular Paris Landmarks in France - Page 4

 Place Joffre Square In Paris

-The Place Joffre square in Paris is dedicated to Joseph Jacques Cesaire Joffre and is located in between the Ecole Militaire and the Champ de Mars Park.
+This square is dedicated to Joseph Jacques Cesaire Joffre and is located in between the Ecole Militaire and the Champ de Mars Park.

 Parvis Notre-Dame Called Place Jean-Paul II

-The square in front of Notre Dame was originally known as the Parvis Notre-Dame, but this has been renamed in recent years and is now called Place Jean-Paul II.
+A place with a few very popular Paris landmarks is this square just in front of Notre Dame and it was originally known as the Parvis Notre-Dame, but this has been renamed in recent years and is now called Place Jean-Paul II.

 Pont Louis Philippe Bridge In Paris